mckennapsean/dissertation/content/02-background.md

 a missing component within the visualization pedagogy.
-An alternative approach to a design studio in-class is to incorporate a cumulative project into the course where students must acquire their own dataset, come up with ideas to visualize data for different tasks, and build an interactive, multiview visualization system to support these tasks in the data.
+An alternative approach to a design studio in-class is to incorporate a cumulative project into the course where students must acquire their own dataset, come up with ideas to visualize data for different tasks, and build an interactive, multi-view visualization system to support these tasks in the data.
 By providing novices with realistic, hands-on experience, students could be more capable at reapplying these skills in their own future projects.
 For novices, it is often